-Use a Screwdriver to Test Your Soil for Moisture
+Save Water by Using a Screwdriver to Test Your Soil for Moisture

 Before watering your lawn or flowerbeds, grab a basic screwdriver.
 Using the blade of the screwdriver, insert into the soil.
 If the blade goes in easily and without force, then you can rest assured that your lawn is getting the right amount of water.
 If it goes in a little too easy, it's probably getting too much water, and you can probably cut back on watering and read our second tip.
+You can also test moisture with a soil moisture meter that can tell you how moist is the soil with high accuracy.

 Switch to a Smart Sprinkler System to Conserve Water